argilla-io/argilla/docs/_source/getting_started/installation/configurations/server_configuration.md

 By default, the Argilla Server will look for your Elasticsearch (ES) endpoint at `http://localhost:9200`.
 You can customize this by setting the `ARGILLA_ELASTICSEARCH` environment variable.
 Have a look at the list of available [environment variables](#environment-variables) to further configure the Argilla server.

+From the Argilla version `1.19.0`, you must setup the search engine manually work with Feedback datasets.
+You should set the environment variable `ARGILLA_SEARCH_ENGINE=opensearch` or `ARGILLA_SEARCH_ENGINE=elasticsearch` depending on the backend you're using
+The default value for this variable is set to `elasticsearch`.
+The minimal version for Elasticsearch is `8.5.0`, and for Opensearch is `2.4.0`.
+Please, review your backend and upgrade it if necessary.

 ## Launching
 ### Using a proxy